-The table below details the fee structure of ASX LITs that have debt related investment strategies.
-We note the Trust is at the lower end of the peer group.
+The table overleaf details the fee structure of ASX LITs that have debt related investment strategies.
+We have included Moelis Australia Fixed Income Fund in the analysis due to the expectation of a 1H 2020 ASX listing.
+While the fee structures and expected levels are relatively variable (albeit with the higher risk-return strategies universally applying a performance fee, and vice versa), we note the Trust is at the lower end of the peer group.